lutsen/lagan/README.md

 Property types
 --------------

-Each property type has it's own directory in the directory *properties*.
-In this directory can be an property type controller.
+Each property type controller is a dependency, added wth Composer.
+This way new property types can be developed seperate from the Lagan project code.
+These property types are now installed by Composer when installing Lagan:

+- fileselect
+- manytoone
+- onetomany
+- position
+- slug
+- string

 ### Property type controller ###

-An property type controller can contain a *set*, *read*, *delete* and *options* method.
+A property type controller can contain a *set*, *read*, *delete* and *options* method.
+All methods are optional.
 The *set* method is executed each time a property with this type is set.
 The *read* method is executed each time a property with this type is read.
 The *delete* method is executed each time a an object with a property with this type is deleted.
+The *options* method returns all the optional values this property can have.
 In the *LaganHoverkraft.php* for example, the *setPosition* and *deletePosition* method are used to check and update the position of other hoverkraft objects if the position of one hoverkraft update is changed.
 The *options* method returns all possible values for this property.